dwcfa/urlshortener/README.md

 # urlshortener

-Shortens URL's
+ShortLink service is a URL shortening service where you enter a URL such as https://example.com/library/react and it returns a short URL such as http://short.est/GeAi9K.

 ### Build Directions
-Runs on Java 11
+* Runs on Java 11
-Requires Maven and Lombok
+* Requires Maven and Lombok
+* Very few dependences, should build with no issues.
 ```
 mvn clean install
 ```

-### Run use directions
+### Use directions
 This application has 2 method calls.
 * POST to /encode to save the url
 * GET to retrieve the saved url /decode